mcneel/computeclient_js/docs/NurbsSurface.rst

    Builds a surface from an ordered network of curves/edges.

    :param list[rhino3dm.Curve] uCurves: An array, a list or any enumerable set of U curves.
-   :param int uContinuityStart: continuity at first U segment, 0 = loose, 1 = pos, 2 = tan, 3 = curvature.
+   :param int uContinuityStart: continuity at first U segment, 0 = loose, 1 = position, 2 = tan, 3 = curvature.
-   :param int uContinuityEnd: continuity at last U segment, 0 = loose, 1 = pos, 2 = tan, 3 = curvature.
+   :param int uContinuityEnd: continuity at last U segment, 0 = loose, 1 = position, 2 = tan, 3 = curvature.
    :param list[rhino3dm.Curve] vCurves: An array, a list or any enumerable set of V curves.
-   :param int vContinuityStart: continuity at first V segment, 0 = loose, 1 = pos, 2 = tan, 3 = curvature.
+   :param int vContinuityStart: continuity at first V segment, 0 = loose, 1 = position, 2 = tan, 3 = curvature.
-   :param int vContinuityEnd: continuity at last V segment, 0 = loose, 1 = pos, 2 = tan, 3 = curvature.
+   :param int vContinuityEnd: continuity at last V segment, 0 = loose, 1 = position, 2 = tan, 3 = curvature.
    :param float edgeTolerance: tolerance to use along network surface edge.
    :param float interiorTolerance: tolerance to use for the interior curves.
    :param float angleTolerance: angle tolerance to use.